 For teams that are part of larger company-wide programs, your reporting chain and/or HR colleagues may have a rollup view of your team’s data.
 These rollup views are anonymized, so administrators of the program can see results and comments, but without any names attached.

 No. We never share or sell any data outside of Rising Team.
-We may periodically use aggregated data to highlight trends we see in the industry to help improve the future of work for everyone, but we’ll never share or sell any individual or company-level data.
+We may periodically use aggregated data to highlight trends we see in the industry to help improve the future of work for everyone, but we’ll never share or sell any individual or company-level data.copy link

-Yes, you can cancel by clicking Cancel subscription on your Account tab at app.risingteam.com.
+Yes, you can cancel by clicking Cancel subscription at the bottom of the billing section of your Admin tab.
 You’ll have access to Rising Team for the remainder of the billing period you paid for (month or year).

 After you cancel you’ll no longer have access to your team’s data from previous sessions.

 Yes!
-To discuss options for this, reach out to us and we’ll be happy to help.
+To discuss options for this, reach out to us and we’ll be happy to help.copy link

-If you manage the Rising Team access for multiple teams, you'll have an Admin tab where you can add team leads, add more admins, and manage billing.
+If you manage the Rising Team access for multiple teams, you'll have an Admin tab where you can add or remove team leads, add more admins, buy more team access, and manage billing.copy link

 While we don’t currently integrate with other platforms, it’s on our roadmap.
-We’re listening to our customers to determine their areas of highest need, so if something specific is important to you, please reach out to let us know.
+We’re listening to our customers to determine their areas of highest need, so if something specific is important to you, please reach out to let us know.copy link

 There are a variety of ways that we can customize the product to work alongside your own leadership development materials and philosophies, including helping you develop your own custom kits.
 Reach out to us at firstname.lastname@example.org if you’d like to learn more.